US$ 790.00 p/person

 - SEE our ALTERNATIVE Treks: 4 Day Lares Trek + Short Inca Trail, 2 Day Short Inca Trail, 3 Day Sacred Valley + Short Inca Trail, Salkantay Trek -AVAILABLE.
 Short Inca Trail + Lares Trek 4 Day

 - Tickets for Huayna Picchu: If you would like to add the walk to Huayna Picchu Mountain after the Machu Picchu tour, please let us know ASAP... the passes are also limited.
 It takes 1.5 -2 Hrs.
-The admission is US$ 85.00 per person (US$ 40 pp for students with University card, cardholders must send a copy of card by email at the time of booking).
+The admission is US$ 85.00 per person (US$ 40 pp for students with a University card, cardholders must send a copy of the card by email at the time of booking).